-- a) two years for a Strategic Employment Site; or - b) 18 months for a Locally Significant Employment Site, prior to submission of a planning application. - (3)(4) On Strategic and Locally Significant Employment Sites, Once the period of the comprehensive and active marketing should also include consideration of is complete, anotheralternative suitable B class employment use should be considered, followed by anyand other employment generating use, before change of use to residential or other use with no on-going employment use will be permitted. - (4)(3) Outside of the designated employment sites, employment floorspace will be protected in line with the latest needs assessment and the loss will be resisted unless the site is allocated for an alternative use within the Local Plan.
-Redevelopment or change of use to a non-employment use will only be acceptable housing use will be acceptable if evidence is provided of active and comprehensive marketing of the site for its current use for a continuous period of at least 12 months prior to submission of a planning application.
-If the site is allocated for an alternative use within the Local Plan, the marketing period will not be required. - (5) The redevelopment of outmoded employment floorspace will be permitted to cater for modern business needs.
-The provision of improved ICT infrastructure will be encouraged in refurbished and redeveloped sites. - (6) Redevelopment or change of use to a non-employment use will only be acceptable where the land or premises are unsuitably located in terms of its impact on the environment, levels of traffic movement, its accessibility to public transport and its link with the infrastructure, and its impact on the amenity of the area or adjoining occupiers. - (7) The provision of ancillary uses on a Strategic or Locally Significant Employment Site that complement and positively enhance the functioning of the employment area will be supported.
+- a) two years for a Strategic Employment Site; or - b) 18 months for a Locally Significant Employment Site, prior to submission of a planning application. - (11) On Strategic and Locally Significant Employment Sites, the comprehensive and active marketing should also include consideration of alternative suitable B class employment use and other employment generating use, before change of use to residential or other use with no on-going employment use will be permitted. - (12) Outside the designated employment sites, employment floorspace will be protected in line with the latest needs assessment and the loss will be resisted unless the site is allocated for an alternative use within the Local Plan.
+Redevelopment or change of use to housing use will be acceptable if evidence is provided of active and comprehensive marketing of the site for its current use for a continuous period of at least 12 months prior to submission of a planning application.
+If the site is allocated for an alternative use within the Local Plan, the marketing period will not be required. - (13) The redevelopment of outmoded employment floorspace will be permitted to cater for modern business needs.
+The provision of improved ICT infrastructure will be encouraged in refurbished and redeveloped sites. - (14) Redevelopment or change of use to a non-employment use will only be acceptable where the land or premises are unsuitably located in terms of its impact on the environment, levels of traffic movement, its accessibility to public transport and its link with the infrastructure, and its impact on the amenity of the area or adjoining occupiers. - (15) The provision of ancillary uses on a Strategic or Locally Significant Employment Site that complement and positively enhance the functioning of the employment area will be supported.

-- 4.4.26 Employment floorspace is that which is in B1a, B1b, B1c, B2 and B8 use class. - 4.4.26a Evidence of active and comprehensive marketing is defined in Appendix A2. - (4.4.27 Paragraph intentionally blank) - (4.4.28 Paragraph intentionally blank) - 4.4.29 The Strategic Employment Sites and Locally Significant Employment Sites were identified in the ELNA.
+- 4.4.34 Employment floorspace is that which is in B1a, B1b, B1c, B2 and B8 use class. - 4.4.35 Evidence of active and comprehensive marketing is defined in Appendix 4. - 4.4.36 The Strategic Employment Sites and Locally Significant Employment Sites were identified in the ELNA.
 The sites are all larger than 1.5 ha and all have at least 7,000 sq m of employment floorspace, most have more than 10,000 sq m of floorspace.
-Together the sites make up more than 170 ha of employment land and more than 500,000 sq m of employment floorspace. - 4.4.29a The identified Locally Significant Employment Sites listed in the above policy are shown on the Policies Map however the list is not exhaustive.
+Together the sites make up more than 170 ha of employment land and more than 500,000 sq m of employment floorspace. - 4.4.37 The identified Locally Significant Employment Sites listed in the above policy are shown on the Policies Map however the list is not exhaustive.
 All sites which meet the definition will be classified as Locally Significant Employment Sites.
 The sites were identified from the non-strategic sites in the ELNA and local knowledge.
-They are single buildings of approximately 3,000 sq m or greater, clusters of two or more buildings in the urban area or rural clusters, which are important to retain to support the rural economy.
+They are single buildings of approximately 3,000 sq m or greater, clusters of two or more buildings in the urban area or rural clusters, which are important to retain to support the rural economy. - 4.4.38 The policy applies to all employment sites including small business units which are important for start-ups and SME (Small and Medium Enterprises).

-- 4.4.30 The policy applies to all employment sites including small business units which are important for start-ups and SME (Small and Medium Enterprises). - 4.4.30a The policy applies to all premises and land which is in B1a, B1b, B1c, B2 and B8 use class whether the premises or land is currently occupied or vacant.
+4.4.39 The policy applies to all premises and land which is in B1a, B1b, B1c, B2 and B8use class whether the premises or land is currently occupied or vacant.